Biosecurity & Antarctic photography

 Telephoto lenses

 For most wildlife photographers, telephoto lenses are the go-to choice.
 However, unlike most places on our planet, the wildlife in Antarctica is neither shy nor scared of humans, and in many cases is actively curious.
-Penguins will often waddle past your feet and seals barely look up at you when you approach them at a safe distance.
+Penguins will often waddle past you (often requiring you to move back to maintain the mandatory 5 metre distance) and seals barely look up at you when you approach them at a safe distance.

 This behaviour means that long telephoto lenses are not as critical as they might be in other places.
 It is still advised to bring a telephoto lens, particularly for photographing whales, but a 400mm lens will usually suffice and help to keep the weight down in your luggage.